boileaum/phypso/README.md

 ### Installation

-Compile the C-executables and C-library
+Compile the C-executables, C-library and Cython version

 ```
 cd stvenant